yifanlu0227/ChatSim/data_utils/README.md

 ### Step 3: Convert to waymo coordinate (real-world scale)

 If you use COLMAP in Step 2, use the following command to convert to waymo's coordinate.
 But since we have include this in `run_colmap.sh`, you don't need to run it again.
+The new camera calibration will be in `data/waymo_multi_view/${SCENE_NAME}/colmap/sparse_undistorted/cams_meta.npy`.
 ```bash
 python convert_to_waymo.py -d ../data/waymo_multi_view/${SCENE_NAME} -c colmap
 ```

 If you use Metashape in Step 2, change `--calibration_tool=metashape`.
 You need to run it mannually.
+The new camera calibration will be in `data/waymo_multi_view/${SCENE_NAME}/cams_meta.npy`.

 ```bash
 python convert_to_waymo.py -d ../data/waymo_multi_view/${SCENE_NAME} -c metashape